Daniel Wass: Return to Brøndby

 On 12 August 2022, Wass returned to Brøndby IF on a permanent transfer from Atlético Madrid.
 He made his return debut two days later in a Superliga match against OB, starting at right-back in a 2–0 home win.

 Brøndby had announced on 24 July 2022 that Wass would sign a contract through June 2025, marking a return to where he started his professional career.

 Ahead of the 2024–25 season, head coach Jesper Sørensen removed Wass from the role of team captain.
-Following Sørensen’s departure and the appointment of Frederik Birk as head coach, Wass was reinstated as captain at the beginning of the 2025–26 season.
+Following Sørensen's departure and the appointment of Frederik Birk as head coach, Wass was reinstated as captain at the beginning of the 2025–26 season.

 Brøndby began the 2025–26 Superliga season with a win under Wass's captaincy, placing them first in the league table after the opening round.

-On 5 March 2025, Brøndby extended Wass’s contract by an additional year, tying him to the club through June 2026 and including a future non-playing club role upon retirement.
+On 5 March 2025, Brøndby extended Wass's contract by an additional year, tying him to the club through June 2026 and including a future non-playing club role upon retirement.

 International career

 Wass made his Danish international debut against England on 9 February 2011.

 In May 2018, Wass was named in Denmark's preliminary 35-man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.

+In October 2016, Wass declined a call up to the Danish national team due to a supposed injury, but still played in the following match against Celta Vigo, which led Danish coach Åge Hareide to drop him from the national team.
+In May 2019 the two put their disagreements behind them, and Wass was once again called up to the Danish national team.

+In November 2022, Wass was included in Denmark's 26-man squad for the 2022 World Cup in Qatar.
+However, he didn't start in any games as Denmark went on to be eliminated in the group stages without registering a single win.